2,235 Social Services jobs in the United Kingdom

 To be successful in this role, you will have a relevant qualification in Social Work, Health and Social Care, or a related field, along with significant experience in a senior management or leadership role within the social care sector.
 A strong understanding of the challenges and opportunities in community-based care is essential.
 Experience in managing remote teams and utilizing virtual collaboration tools is highly desirable.
 Excellent leadership, communication, interpersonal, and problem-solving skills are crucial.
 The ability to inspire and motivate a team, manage complex projects, and ensure high-quality service delivery from a remote location is paramount.
 This is an exceptional opportunity to lead and shape vital community services while working remotely, making a real difference in the lives of individuals and families across the region.

-Senior Social Care Manager (Children's Services)
+Senior Social Care Manager (Mental Health Services)

 Job Viewed